mu-majid/gatsby-blog/src/markdown-pages/sql-postgres-notes.md

+---
+title: 'Guide to SQL and Postgres'
+date: '2021-02-01'
+description: 'Covering some basics and advanced topics related to Postgres.'
+---

 ## Overview

   * CMU database course by andy pavlo is a good resource for how the DB engine works internally.